turingschool/backend-curriculum-site/module2/lessons/intro_to_css.md

   * ID Selectors

 ## Warm Up
 * What do you know about CSS so far?
+Think about the what and the how.
 Try to organize this information in a chart of some kind.

 ### Refresher - What is CSS?